 We have admired the tulips in the Botanic Gardens plus the necessary coffee.
 We have strolled along Petone’s beachfront plus (you get the picture) and planned to see the Van Gogh exhibition in the TSB Arena.

-Only $5 is requested by Age Concern for each walk.
+Only $5 is requested by Age Concern for each walk to help cover the cost of the programme.
 But a donation to Age Concern is always welcome, of course, to help with their wide range of activities for older people.

 Judith Doyle (First published in Bay View Online — the bulletin of the Oriental Bay Residents’ Association.)